paraspell/.github/profile/README.md

 ## 🧰 This is what we are working on:
 - [XCM SDK](https://github.com/paraspell/xcm-tools/tree/main/packages/sdk) 🪄: A tool designed to unify the cross-chain experience on Polkadot and serve as a layer 2 protocol that enables seamless integration of XCM into your decentralized applications.
 Having **two** versions: [PolkadotAPI Version](https://github.com/paraspell/xcm-tools/tree/main/packages/sdk) (With Swap extension available (Formerly XCM Router)) & [PolkadotJS Version](https://github.com/paraspell/xcm-tools/tree/main/packages/sdk-pjs) as the `first` and `only` XCM SDK in the ecosystem.
 - [XCM API](https://github.com/paraspell/xcm-tools/tree/main/apps/xcm-api) ⚡️ (<img width="50" alt="Lightspell logo" src="https://user-images.githubusercontent.com/55763425/251588168-4855abc3-445a-4207-9a65-e891975be62c.png">): An API that provides the ability to integrate XCM interoperability into your decentralized application in package-less way offloading heavy computing tasks from your decentralized application, and reducing associated costs.
-- [XCM Analyser](https://github.com/paraspell/xcm-tools/tree/main/packages/xcm-analyser) 🔎 - Analyser package to convert XCM Multilocations into a human-readable format.
+- [XCM Analyser](https://github.com/paraspell/xcm-tools/tree/main/packages/xcm-analyser) 🔎 - Analyser package to convert XCM locations into a human-readable format.
 - [XCM Visualizer](https://github.com/paraspell/xcm-tools/tree/main/apps/visualizer-fe) 🖼️ - An application developed to visualize XCM within the Polkadot ecosystem.

 > [!NOTE]